 Here we are heading towards Mers-sur-Indre, the place of inspiration for George Sand for his novel “La Mare au Diable”.
 A small detour to Lys-St-Georges is strongly recommended, there you can have lunch at a "gourmet table of Berry", discover the castle XVe where Ludovic Sforza languished eighteen months and contemplate a very vast panorama over the valley.

 Au Moulin d'Angibault time stopped ; a country break at the foot of the mill wheel is essential.
 Unless you prefer the freshness of church by Vic ; behind its large bell tower are hidden magnificent frescoes dating from the XNUMXthe century.

 In Saint-Chartier, you will meet Tiennet or José, bagpipe players and heroes of the novel “Les Maitres Sonneurs”, who have gone in search of music on a long initiatory journey that will take them from the cellars of the castle even in Bourbonnais!

 Your next stop is the village of Nohant.
 Motherland of George Sand since his childhood, the National domain is one of the must-see places to visit.
 There you will find guides passionate about this great lady, a maison on a human scale that has hosted so many celebrities and a park of more than 5 hectares.

 The novelist's footsteps will take you to La Châtre, where she regularly visited her friends from Berry.
 You will find here a picturesque small town, rich in heritage which will not fail to amaze you, to discover absolutely!

 You arrive at the last part of the route leading to the source of the Indre, transition between the department of Indre and that of Cher.
-But before closing the trip, there are still universes to explore.
-The bocage will become more hilly, discovering the first foothills of the Massif Central.
+But before completing the journey, there are still universes to explore.
+The bocage will become more hilly, revealing the first foothills of the Massif Central.